 There have been no variations from the control strategies outlined in the Erosion and Sediment Control Plan during the reporting period.

-The implementation of the monitoring system and associated management measures outlined within the Erosion and Sediment Control Plan have effectively prevented any erosion and/or sediment control related incidents at Charbon Colliery during the reporting period, apart from six Total Suspended Solids (TSS) non-compliances in early March due to a large rainfall event.
+The implementation of the monitoring system and associated management measures outlined within the Erosion and Sediment Control Plan have effectively prevented any erosion and/or sediment control related incidents at Charbon Colliery during the reporting period.